suss-vli/student-guide/guide/faq.md

 ## 1. Disconnected from Vocareum Labs / Cannot access Vocareum Labs

-For Vocareum labs, there is **a time limit of 5 hours** for session.
+For Vocareum labs, there is **a time limit of 5 hours** for each session.
 The session will be automatically disconnected once the 5 hours is up.

 You can check on the time left for your session from your work space, beside the “Start Lab” button (see image below).